-It’s a bit like naval gazing to chart writing process and progress, but here is a summary of my work during the last seventy days.
+It’s a bit like naval gazing to chart writing process and progress, but here is a summary of my work from May 6, 2013 to July 17, 2013.

 A lot of that I attribute to finding characters I love and finding a process for writing a novel that works for me.

 - First, bare bones plotting and lots of character development using stream of consciousness journal writing for as long as it takes until the characters begin to tell their story and I have to revise plot.

 - Writing and lightly editing scene by scene to create a first draft.

 - Writing two different novels at the same time, forcing myself to step away from one world every four or six or eight hours to write a completely different story.